Asim-Tahir/indirbeni/README.md

 7) Create a subreddit only for this bot's use
 8) Create a post on the subreddit or somewhere else for updates
 9) Create a post on the subreddit for your links
-10) Take a note of the submission id of your links post:
+10) Take a note of the submission id of your "links post":
 For instance, consider the following url: https://www.reddit.com/r/INDIRBENI/comments/ogk6aj/uindirbeni_links_megathread/
 The ```submission id``` in this case is the part where it says ```ogk6aj```
-9) Take a note of the submission id of your updates post
+9) Take a note of the submission id of your "updates post"

 ### II.
 Configuration
 1) Open the downloaded repository and locate ```main.py```